Multi-Level Graph Sketches via Single-Level Solvers: Numerical Experiments

 \subsection{Results}

-Figures~\ref{oracle_NVR}--\ref{oracle_box} show the results of the oracle TD, BU, and CMP.
-We show the impact of different parameters (number of vertices $|V|$, number of levels $\ell$, and stretch factors $t$) using line plots for the three approaches separately in Figures~\ref{oracle_NVR}-\ref{oracle_SVR}.
-Figure~\ref{oracle_box} shows the performance of the three variants together in box plots.
-In Figure~\ref{oracle_NVR} we can see that all variants perform better when the size of the vertex set $|V|$ increases.
-Figure~\ref{oracle_LVR} shows that all variants perform worse as the number of levels $\ell$ increases.
-In Figure~\ref{oracle_SVR} we see that in general, performance decreases as the stretch factor $t$ increases.
+\Cref{oracle_box} shows the impact of different parameters on the results of Oracle TD, BU, and CMP.
+We see that all variants perform better when the size of the vertex set $|V|$ increases, whereas all variants perform worse as the number of levels $\ell$ increases.
+In general, performance decreases as the stretch factor $t$ increases.

-The most time consuming part of the experiment is the execution time of the ILP for solving MLGS instances optimally.
-Hence, we first show the running times of the exact solution of the MLGS instances in Figure~\ref{time_box} with respect to the number of vertices $|V|$, number of levels $\ell$, and stretch factors $t$.
+The most time-consuming part of the experiment is the execution of the ILP for solving single-level MLGS instances optimally.
+Hence, we first show the running times of the exact solution of the MLGS instances in \cref{time_box} with respect to the number of vertices $|V|$, number of levels $\ell$, and stretch factors $t$.
 For all parameters, the running time tends to increase as the size of the parameter increases.
-In particular, the running time with stretch factor 4 (Fig.~\ref{time_box}, right) was much worse.
-We can reduce the size of the ILP by removing some constraints based on different techniques discussed in~\cite{MLGS_arx}.
+In particular, the running time with stretch factor 4 (\cref{time_box}, right) was much worse than for lower stretch factors.
+We can reduce the size of the ILP by removing some constraints based on different techniques discussed in~\cite{MLGS_proceeding}.
 However, these size reduction techniques are less effective as the stretch factor increases.
-We show the running times of computing oracle bottom-up, top-down and composite solutions in Figure~\ref{time_box_heu}.
-Notice that, although the running time of composite should be worse, sometimes top down takes more time.
-The reason is that we have an additional edge-pruning step after computing subsetwise spanner.
-In top down, every level has this pruning step, which is causing additional computation time and affecting the runtime especially when the graph is large.
+We show the running times of computing Oracle BU, TD, and CMP solutions in \cref{time_box_heu}.
+Notice that although the running time of CMP should be worse, sometimes TD takes more time.
+The reason is that we have an additional edge-pruning step after computing a single-level subsetwise spanner.
+In TD, every level has this pruning step, which causes additional computation time and affects the runtime adversely when the graph is large.

-The ILP is too computationally expensive for larger input sizes and this is where the heurstic can be particularly useful.
-We now consider a similar experiment using the metric closure algorithm to compute subsetwise spanners, as described in Section~\ref{section:metric_closure_spanner}.
-We show the impact of different parameters in Figures~\ref{approx_NVR}--\ref{approx_SVR}.
-Figure~\ref{approx_box} shows the performance of the three algorithms together in box plots.
-We can see that the heuristics perform very well in practice.
+The ILP is too computationally expensive for larger input sizes, which is where the approximation algorithm can be particularly useful.
+We now consider a similar experiment using the metric closure algorithm (\cref{ALG:subsetwise}) to compute subsetwise spanners as described in \Cref{SEC:Spanners}.
+We show the impact of different parameters in \cref{approx_box}, and one can see that the approximation algorithm performs very well in practice.